danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

   "http://0.0.0.0:8080/v1/file?key=local_so_does_not_matter&analytics_environment=testing&event_category=crashdump-worker&file_parent=parent&file_child=child"
 ```

-If both requests returned proper JSON, without any error messaging, the endpoint is working as anticipated! :tada:
+If both requests returned proper JSON, without any error messages, the endpoint is working as anticipated! :tada:

 ### (1.2) - Containerizing the Analytics Endpoint

-Next we are going containerize our analytics endpoint.
+Next we are going containerize our analytics endpoint using [Docker](https://www.docker.com/).
 We will then verify it is still working by executing the container locally.
-Once we have verified this is the case, we will push the container to a remote location, in this case Google Container Registry (GCR).
-This stages the container to be deployed on top of Google's fully managed Kubernetes solution: Google Kubernetes Engine (GKE).
+Once we have verified this is the case, we will push the container to a remote location, in this case [Google Container Registry (GCR)](https://cloud.google.com/container-registry/).
+This stages the container to be deployed on top of Google's fully managed Kubernetes solution: [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/).

 ```bash
 # Build container: